-- 4 quarts buttermilk
+- 4 quarts (4 l) buttermilk

-- 1 fresh turkey, 16 to 18 lb., neck, heart and gizzard removed (reserved,
+- 1 fresh turkey, 16 to 18 lb.
+(8 to 9 kg), neck and giblets removed

 - 4 Tbs.
-(1/2 stick) unsalted butter, at room temperature
+(1/2 stick) (2 oz./60 g) unsalted butter, at room temperature

 Rinse the turkey inside and out with cold water and place in a large brining bag.
 Carefully pour the buttermilk brine mixture into the bag.
 Seal the bag, pressing out the air, and place in a large stockpot or other container large enough to hold the turkey.
 Refrigerate for 24 to 36 hours, turning occasionally.